 Use additives such as fly-Ash, silica fume, and plasticisers to make FC.

 As the curing process is a chemical reaction needing water, do not let your creation dry out.
+Covering it with plastic / shrink wrap is a common method.

 Best to take it out of the mould after 10 to 12 hours, if you use one, and wrap it in plastic for 28 days!